apache/incubator-xtable/website/docs/glue-catalog.md

 ## Conclusion
 In this guide we saw how to,
-1. sync a source table to create metadata for the desired target table formats using Onetable
+1. sync a source table to create metadata for the desired target table formats using OneTable
 2. catalog the data in the target table format in Glue Data Catalog
 3. query the target table using Amazon Athena